 Radiologic Science at Oregon Tech

 Oregon Tech's radiologic science major begin in 1952 as an associate's degree program.
 In 1975, under the direction of Charles Jacobi, the university introduced the first bachelor's degree in radiologic science in the United States.
 In 1994, Oregon Tech dropped the associate's option and began offering the bachelor's program exclusively.

 Radiologic science students are required to take courses in four modalities, and may elect to take all five, as well as Quality Assurance.
-Courses include laboratory exercises using energized x-ray machines, two automatic film processing darkrooms, use of a variety of test equipment, and rotations through the radiography department at Merle West Medical Center, which is across the street from the campus.
+Courses include laboratory exercises using energized x-ray machines, two automatic film processing darkrooms, use of a variety of test equipment, and rotations through the radiography department at Sky Lakes Medical Center, which is across the street from the campus.

 Bachelor's degree students receive extensive training in communication skills and business practices, which are important for career-track professional development.